Hildebrand Law, P.C. mobile logo

 The Right of Second Refusal is only valid when the children need care for a period of 12 hours or more.
 The court of appeals noted there appeared to be substantial evidence to support the superior court’s findings and its ruling did not constitute an improper modification to the agreement.

 If you need information about establishing parenting time with a non-biological child in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce attorneys have over 100 years of combined experience successfully representing clients in child custody cases in Arizona.
+Our Arizona divorce attorneys have decades of combined experience successfully representing clients in child custody cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.